rileyw/PercussionGoogleAnalytics/README.md

 ## End notes
 Percussion&copy; does offer a [WebTrends Analytics&trade; Solution](http://www.percussion.com/Assets/www.percussion.com/resources/available-resources/product-information/Percussion-WebTrends-Analytics-Solution.pdf).

-*This project does not aim to integrate with this solution.*
+*This project does not aim to directly compete with this solution.*

 [Percussion CM System](http://www.percussion.com/) is an enterprise web content management platform that helps businesses, government agencies, and organizations power cutting-edge websites, reusing content from many sources across multiple sites and channels to improve their interactions with customers.